TotallyFarhan/StatsView/README.md

 Then copy the link to clone it using **HTTPS**.

-Now open your terminal (in Visual Studio Code or your computer's terminal), and navigate to where you want this project to be located.
+Now open your terminal in rlogin, and navigate to the root directory and type the following command:

 Enter the following command: